 What happened?
 Let me show you how an English Muffin became a Waffle

-What will you now call an English Muffin once it turned into a Waffle … Muffle, Wafmuf or maybe a Waffin???
+What will you now call an English Muffin once it turns into a Waffle … Muffle, Wafmuf, or maybe a Waffin???

 Let me know your suggestions in the comments, please.

 A waffle is a dish made from leavened batter or dough that is cooked between two plates that are patterned to give a characteristic size, shape, and surface impression.
 There are many variations based on the type of waffle iron and recipe used.

 - 1½ tsp baking powder

 - 1ml of salt (Omit if adding the grated Parmigiano-Reggiano cheese)